React-Automation-Studio/React-Automation-Studio-Example-Project-1/README.md

 The built client will be then served  https://customURL:9000/, the styleguide at https://customURL:6060/ and the dev client at http://127.0.0.1:3000/ or http://hostip:3000/

+# 3.4 Disabling the demo components
+  To disable the demo React components and links in development and production, in the .env file set REACT_APP_ENABLE_DEMOS=false

 # 4 Folder structure
 This section has some notes on  systems folder structure: